Klipper3d/klipper/docs/SDCard_Updates.md

   the SD Card in the format of `miso,mosi,sclk`.

 It should be exceedingly rare that Software SPI is necessary, typically only boards with design errors will require it.
-The `btt-skr-pro` board definition provides an example.

 Prior to creating a new board definition one should check to see if an existing board definition meets the criteria necessary for the new board.